 - Aneurism of aorta or branches – occurs when there is swelling in the major arteries of the heart due to heart disease.
 For more information about aneurisms, read about Marfan syndrome here.

 - Chronic venous insufficiency – occurs when there are circulation problems due to damaged veins.
-You can see the damage in the swelling, pitting, and discoloration of the skin in the legs.
+You can see the damage when the legs swell.
+This causes pitting and discoloration of the skin in the legs.